animal555/DFAsAndCountableOrders/ReadMe.md

 * It would be an interesting exercise to compute a representation for the initial algebras and not only the carriers I guess
 * Look further in the literature to see if this was written down in a palatable way.
 In particular stuff related to iteration theories.
+And probably Courcelle's papers on the topic.
 * Thanks to Haskell's laziness®, evalutating MSO properties (by way of ∘-algebras as discussed in the last reference above) might be substantially more efficient on examples than computing and displaying the order-type.
 I had some boilerplate I had used to start to test this on simple properties (e.g. "being well-ordered/scattered" or "having a minimal element"), but I lost it in a crash :( Not very long to redo though.
+But ultimately to optimize this further, it would probably be smart to actually inline the simplification given by ∘-algebras operations while solving the equations as well.

 Questions